golangnyc/meetups/.github/ISSUE_TEMPLATE.md

 Event Date/Title:

-*If you are signing up to speak at already scheduled meetup, please provide the title of the meetup so that we can follow up with avialability and update the appropriate agenda.*
+*If you are signing up to speak at already scheduled meetup, please provide the title of the meetup so that we can follow up with availability and update the appropriate agenda.*

 ## For Organizers